sakar-robotics/vector_robot/vector_teleop/README.md

 ### Multi-Click and Long Press

 The node supports advanced button handling, including single press, long press, and multi-click events, which can be mapped to different functionalities.
+For example, double-pressing the **X button** on the joystick switches the joystick topic between `base` and `arm`.

+### Twist Mux Integration

+The twist multiplexer (`twist_mux`) is used to prioritize teleoperation commands.
+For example, joystick commands can override navigation commands when both are active.

+### Joy Splitter

+The `joy_splitter` node splits joystick inputs between different robot components (e.g., base and arm).
+The target component can be switched dynamically by publishing a decision message or by double-pressing the **X button** on the joystick.

 ## API